What Causes a Car to Catch on Fire after a Crash?

 Airbags are supposed to protect drivers and their passengers in the event of a wreck, of course.
 But when they malfunction, the result can be a fire that leads to a severe, debilitating injury.
 Many motorists have suffered severe burns due to a malfunctioning airbag.

 You might not realize that airbags actually don’t fill with air.
 They fill with gas when deployed.
 When a collision occurs, a small device, about the size of an aspirin pill, ignites.
 The ignition converts the device from a solid to a gas, which only takes a fraction of a second to fill the bag.
 When this process goes wrong, however, the airbag can catch fire after an impact.
+Additionally, sparks from damaged wiring during accidents can easily ignite fuel, leading to significant fires.

 But faulty airbags don’t just cause burns.
 They can cause other types of extreme damage to the body.
 Manufacturers have sometimes used very unstable propellants, which exploded suddenly, even when there was no crash.
 This led to metal fragments racing through the inside of a car, much like the fragments inside a hand grenade.